 - Over time, increases or decreases in the District's net position are an indicator of whether its financial health is improving or deteriorating, respectively.
-The net position of the District has decreased by 5% in the past year. - District had increased by 21.21 ADA, compared to 2019-20 and 2020-21, resulting in a significant increase to the general fund ending balance.
-However, the increase was offset with school facilities expenditures and changes to pension deferred outflows and inflows of resources.
-District recorded the Fair Market Value adjustment calculated by the county treasury further decreasing the net position. - To assess the overall health of the District, one needs to consider additional non-financial factors such as changes in enrollment, property tax base, and program funding levels by the Federal and State governments, and the condition of facilities.
-District spent \$279,535 in the planning of facilities projects to improve condition of campus.
+The net position of the District has Increased by 39% in the past year. - The District's ADA had an increase of 8.77, compared to 2021-22, resulting in an increase to the general fund ending balance. - To assess the overall health of the District, one needs to consider additional non-financial factors such as changes in enrollment, property tax base, and program funding levels by the Federal and State governments, and the condition of facilities.
+District spent \$199,197 in the planning of facilities projects to improve condition of campus.